adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 > **Mobileye** and **HERE** follow this strategy.

-This can be viewed as a simple form of the 3D pointcloud where a subset of objects is mapped using a 2D map.
+- 이 방식은 3D 포인트클라우드의 간단화된 버젼으로 물체를 2D map에 맵핑한다. `This can be viewed as a simple form of the 3D pointcloud where a subset of objects is mapped using a 2D map.`

-In this method, object detection is leveraged to provide a HDmap and the accuracy is improved by aggregating over several observations from different cars.
+- In this method, object detection is leveraged to provide a HD map and the accuracy is improved by aggregating over several observations from different cars.

 In case of a good localization, HD maps can be treated as a dominant cue and semantic segmentation algorithm greatly simplifies to be a refinement algorithm of priors obtained by HD maps.

-In Figure 3, the semantic point cloud alignmentprovides an accurate semantic segmentation for static objects.Note that it does not cover distant objects like sky.
+In Figure 3, the semantic point cloud alignment provides an accurate semantic segmentation for static objects.

+Note that it does not cover distant objects like sky.

 This wouldneed a good confidence measure for localization accuracy,typically some kind of re-projection error is used.